pcodk/dense-redux-actions/README.md

 ## This is a test release please don't use (yet :-).

-This version not release ready, expect it to be ready before 20 november 2019.
+This version is not release ready, expect it to be ready before 20 november 2019.

 **Use with care**